Connect with others who understand.

 • Peripheral nerve surgery to remove pressure on a nerve or repair nerve damage

-• Lymphedema surgery to remove lymph nodes or redirect lymphatic vessels that may be retaining fluid and putting pressure on the chest wall
+• Lymphedema surgery to transfer lymph nodes or redirect lymphatic vessels that may be retaining fluid and putting pressure on the chest wall

 • Nerve block, which numbs nerve pain and may be done by injection or through a procedure called radiofrequency neurotomy (using heat from radio waves to turn off pain signals)